ctschroeder/tutorials/add-omeka-items-chd.md

 ### Right-hand box that says Add Item, Public or Featured, & Collection

-  * Click on Public so the world can see your item
+  * Click on Public so the world can see your item [NOTE: it's possible this option is not available to you -- don't worry; I will make it public as the site admin)

   * Don’t click featured; this is where you would tell Omeka "show this image on the front page where everyone can see it".
 I'll pick a featured item later.